 White appliances are having something of a renaissance right now, with many manufacturers introducing just the right shade of white to their large and small appliance collections.

-This Genesi 90 range cooker from Steel has cast iron pan supports, electronic oven programmer and triple glazed door, with prices from £4,295.
+This Genesi 90 range cooker from Steel has cast iron pan supports, an electronic oven programmer and a triple glazed door.

 If you want to keep to an all-white kitchen scheme, there are some clever ways of adding interest without detracting from the clean, crisp look.
 Think of walls as a way to add texture with a ridged or surface patterned tile – our guide to choosing the best kitchen tiles provides plenty of inspiration.